-- Tutoring – Individual tutoring begins after the completion of Trope Class.
+Tutoring – Individual tutoring begins one year prior to B’nai Mitzvah.
+The tutoring sessions are weekly and last between 20-30 minutes.
 Congregation Beth Shalom will provide your child with the one-on-one tutoring necessary to ensure your child’s success on the Bima.

-- Short-term Planning Meeting – Approximately six (6) months prior to your child’s Bar/Bat Mitzvah, we will invite you to a Short-term Planning Meeting during which time we will review the details of the upcoming few months.
+B’nai Mitzvah Planning Meeting –12-18 months prior to your child’s B’nai Mitzvah, we will invite you to a Short Term B’nai Mitzvah Planning Meeting during which time we will review the details of the upcoming months, which can be found in the Short Term B’nai Mitzvah Planning Book.
 There will be a question and answer period to address any questions or concerns that you may have.

 Clergy Meetings – If your child needs help with ideas for their Tikkun Olam Project, please make an appointment with Cantor Stoehr.
 Two months before your child’s B’nai Mitzvah, you and your child will meet with Rabbi Chapman to go over Aliyot and discuss your child’s D’var Torah.
 Within the week of your Simcha, your family will meet with Rabbi Melman to review the specifics of what will happen on the day.
 Your child’s Tutor will also schedule a full run through of the service on the Bima .

 B’nai Mitzvah Day – Mazel Tov!
 (Remember, it’s the beginning, not the end!)